camunda/camunda-docs/docs/components/best-practices/modeling/creating-readable-process-models.md

 ### Creating readable sequence flows

 Consciously decide whether _overlapping sequence flows_ make your model more or less readable.
 On one hand, avoid overlapping sequence flows where the reader will not be able to follow the flow directions anymore.
-Use overlapping sequence flows where it is less confusing for the reader to see just one line representing several sequence flows leading to the same target.
+Use overlapping sequence flows where it is less confusing for the reader to observe just one line representing several sequence flows leading to the same target.

 Avoid sequence flows _violating the reading direction_, meaning no outgoing flows on the left or incoming flows on the right of a symbol.